MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 - Azure Rights Management **Global Administrator** and **Connector Administrator**: For these Azure Rights Management administrator roles, the first grants users permissions to run all [PowerShell cmdlets from the AADRM module](../deploy-use/administer-powershell.md) without making them a global administrator for other cloud services, and the second role grants permissions to run only the Rights Management (RMS) connector.
 Neither of these administrative roles grant permissions to management consoles.

-    To assign either of these administratives role, use the AADRM PowerShell cmdlet, [Add-AadrmRoleBasedAdministrator](/powershell/module/aadrm/add-aadrmrolebasedadministrator).
+    To assign either of these administrative roles, use the AADRM PowerShell cmdlet, [Add-AadrmRoleBasedAdministrator](/powershell/module/aadrm/add-aadrmrolebasedadministrator).

 Some things to note: